 Early years: My first entrepreneurial endeavor was at the age of 10, when I learned about unique value propositions and successful business models, though ignorant of the concepts for 30 years.
 My secondary schooling was in the UK, followed by military service as an intelligence officer.
 My early working life included farm laboring and bookselling.
 I attended universities in UK and France.

 Professional life: My professional life included working in small firms, a major international management consultancy, as an intrapreneur starting a new socio-economic consulting subsidiary, as an industrial adviser in UK national economic development.
 My own first business (in culture change consulting), we started when I was 43 (about the average age for all startups).
-We sold it to our 30 employees after 11 years, and I was able to retire for the first time at 52.
+We sold it to our 30 employees after 11 years (for one symbolic pound sterling), and I was able to retire for the first time at 52.

 Teaching: I taught new venture creation and sustainable strategy for seven years on an MBA program, and was able to retire a second time at 77.
 My former boss, Kate Jellema, said of me, “I know you as a caring and encouraging colleague, always with a warm word for others.
 I appreciate you as a scholar-practitioner, and to understand how active you are in the creative re-imagination of the business world, and how generously you share your insights and ideas with the broader community of socially-invested entrepreneurs.”

-Wider experience: I have started other businesses and I served on the boards of many nonprofits (employers’ organization, professional institutes, cultural & sports associations, retail food coop, local radio station and others), was on the board of a regional venture capital firm, and have volunteered in community justice, homeless shelter…
+Wider experience: I have started other businesses and some failed (an example: a business to provide technology for the early, non-invasive/inexpensive diagnosis of diseases of aging stemming from inflammation, including Alzheimer’s, Parkinson’s, and AMD).
+I served on the boards of many nonprofits (employers’ organization, professional institutes, cultural & sports associations, retail food coop, local radio station and others), was on the board of a regional venture capital firm, and have volunteered in community justice, homeless shelter…

 Mentoring entrepreneurs: Over many years, I have mentored students before and after graduation (20+ firms and nonprofits started during my college teaching), as well as many people starting their own companies on both sides of the Atlantic.
 Right now, as well as maintaining venturefounders.com, mentoring budding entrepreneurs, I am the Project Mentor to the Institute of Entrepreneurial Development in Botswana, in Sub-Saharan Africa.